Contact Cazenove Capital

 Our cash administration team seeks to identify highly competitive deposit rates and we offer a diverse range of products, varying from instant access and notice accounts to fixed rate deposits.
 We can also invest in liquidity funds and short-dated government and corporate bonds where required.

-Cazenove Capital Management believes that companies have the ability to enhance their long-term performance through an understanding of the Environmental, Social and Governance (ESG) issues affecting their business.
+Cazenove Capital believes that companies have the ability to enhance their long-term performance through an understanding of the Environmental, Social and Governance (ESG) issues affecting their business.

 In an increasingly dynamic environment where legitimacy and credibility in the market place are important indicators of corporate performance, a thorough awareness of ESG issues enables companies to potentially mitigate risks and liabilities that could arise from these issues as well as realise opportunities.